DIDSR/DIDSR-TiGER/Segmentation/README.md

 For JB dataset, each slide has 3 ROIs, resulting in 18*3 = 54 ROIs.

-The segmentation masks contain values from [0,1,2,3,4,5,6,7].
-0 corresponds to the regions in the ROI not annotated by the pathologist.
-1 corresponds to the "invasive-tumor".
-2 corresponds to the "tumor-associated stroma".
-3 correponds to "in-situ tumor".
-4 corresponds to "healthy glands".
-5 corresponds to "necrosis not in-situ".
-6 corresponds to "inflammed stroma".
-7 corresponds to the "rest" class, not falling into any categories described above.
+The segmentation masks highlight 6 different tissue compartments (invasive tumor, tumor-associated stroma, in-situ tumor, healthy glands, necrosis not in-situ, and inflamed stroma) with label values from 1 to 6.
+Anything that does not fall into the above-mentioned categories will be labeled as the “rest” class with the label value of 7.
+Some parts of the ROIs are left without any annotations, those correspond to the label value of 0

-For the segmentation evaluation, participants have to only segment the tissue into stroma and tumor regions.
-For that, we relabel the mask values to train a 3-class segmentation model:
+To design a TILs-scoring algorithm, the key areas are the tumor and the stroma regions.
+Hence, we focused on those and combined all the others:

 ![image](https://user-images.githubusercontent.com/68286434/181014711-78027965-0c48-4c63-a938-dad981dfae3e.png)

-As a result, we are segmenting the tissue into "Rest class", "Tumor class" and "Stroma class".
+As a result, we segment the tissue into three regions: "Rest class", "Tumor class" and "Stroma class".
 The mask values of 0 correspond to the "Rest" class.
-Mask values of 1 correpond to the "Tumor" class and mask values of 2 correspond to the "Stroma" class.
+The mask values of 1 correspond to the "Tumor" class and mask values of 2 correspond to the "Stroma" class.

-The following table shows the class imbalance between the three classes among the TCGA, TC and JB datasets:
+The following table shows the class imbalance between the three classes:

 ![image](https://user-images.githubusercontent.com/68286434/181014748-7d3f4343-689a-43b5-92df-6350f2f03830.png)